arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ***Note that if you want to implement a different or custom Bluetooth® Low Energy service or characteristic, the UUID arrays have to start with the least significant bit (LSB) from left to right.***

 After uploading the sketch to the Nano Matter, it is time to communicate with it via Bluetooth® Low Energy.
-For this, Silicon Labs has developed a **mobile app** that you can download from here:
+To do this Silicon Labs has developed a **mobile app** that you can download from here:

 - [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo)
 - [iOS](https://itunes.apple.com/us/app/silicon-labs-blue-gecko-wstk/id1030932759)